Saswata2k/US-Immigration-Analysis/README.md

 The country dimension table is made up of data from the global land temperatures by city and the immigration datasets.
 The combination of these two datasets allows analysts to study correlations between global land temperatures and immigration patterns to the US.

 The us demographics dimension table comes from the demographics dataset and links to the immigration fact table at US state level.
 This dimension would allow analysts to get insights into migration patterns into the US based on demographics as well as overall population of states.
-We could ask questions such as, do populous states attract more visitors on a monthly basis?
-One envisions a dashboard that could be designed based on the data model with drill downs into gradular information on visits to the US.
-Such a dashboard could foster a culture of data driven decision making within tourism and immigration departments at state level.

-The visa type dimension table comes from the immigration datasets and links to the immigaration via the visa_type_key.

-The immigration fact table is the heart of the data model.
-This table's data comes from the immigration data sets and contains keys that links to the dimension tables.
+The immigration fact table's data comes from the immigration data sets and contains keys that links to the dimension tables.
 The data dictionary of the immigration dataset contains detailed information on the data that makes up the fact table.

 ### 3.2 Mapping Out Data Pipelines
 The pipeline steps are as follows: